CSCI305/CSCI305.github.io/homeworks/hw4.md

 1. Login to [BrightSpace](http://ecat.montana.edu)
 2. Select the CSCI 305 Course Link
 3. Select the **Quizzes** item from the menu
-4. Click on the **Homework 1** Quiz to begin.
+4. Click on the **Homework 4** Quiz to begin.
-5. You have only a single attempt at the quiz, but you have from *January 12* until *January 31* to complete the quiz.
+5. You have only a single attempt at the quiz, but you have from *March 21* until *April 11* to complete the quiz.
 6. Be sure to submit the quiz prior to the due date.